sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 <SourcegraphSearch query="visibility:private" />

-This can allow you to search across the code that is private to only you. _Please note that searching private code on Sourcegraph cloud is currently in Public Beta._
+This can allow you to search across the code that is private to only you. _Please note that searching private code on Sourcegraph Cloud is currently in Public Beta._

 ## Further resources